AkramBaharlouei/CarND-Vehicle-Detection/writeup_template.md

 ---

 ### Video Implementation

+Now lets explore a more efficient method for doing the sliding window approach, one that allows us to only have to extract the Hog features once.
+The code below defines a single function find_cars that's able to both extract features and make predictions.

+The find_cars only has to extract hog features once and then can be sub-sampled to get all of its overlaying windows.
+Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
+This means that a cells_per_step = 2 would result in a search window overlap of 75%.
+Its possible to run this same function multiple times for different scale values to generate multiple-scaled search windows.

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)